LDubya/OpenKeyNav/README.md

 OpenKeyNav remembers the user's enabled or disabled choice in a cookie.

+Production integrations should not require users to discover these commands by chance.
+Add the [built-in keyboard-command strip](#make-keyboard-commands-discoverable) or provide an equally discoverable, accessibly presented explanation of the commands the application enables.

 ## Keyboard operation modes and tools

 - **Click Mode:** Displays typeable labels beside detected targets so a user can focus or activate one directly.